dalbay/Node.js-Tutorials/README.md

 ![Node styled page image](images/nodeStyledPage.png)
 <br/>

-- The next step to replace the placeholers with actual data - use the ```dataObj``` constant (```const dataObj = JSON.parse(data);```) which stores an array of all the objects that are in data.json file.
+- The next step is to replace the placeholer with the actual content
+  - create a constant variable named dataObj (```const dataObj = JSON.parse(data);```) which stores an array of all the objects that are in data.json file.
-  Loop through this array and replace the placeholders in the template with the actual data.
+  - Loop through this array and replace the placeholders in the template with the actual data.
   We will loop through the object array with map and store it in another array.
-Map accepts a callback function; this callback functions gets an argument(the current element) and whatever is returned will be saved into an array.
-For each iteration we will replace the placeholder with that object; so we create the function replaceTemplate().
-Adding ```join('')``` will join all the html elements returned into a string.
+Map accepts a callback function; this callback functions gets an argument(the current element).
+For each iteration we will replace the placeholder with the data.
+Adding ```join('')``` to the end of the statement will join all the html elements returned into a string.
+Create a function replaceTemplate() that will replace the rest of all the placeholders inside the html.